heig-vd-dai-course/heig-vd-dai-course/01-slides-introduction-and-course-organization/README.md

 - A place where you can't take anything away
 - If you have a problem with the course, I will do my best to fix it.

 I will not take presences during this course.
-If you are done, you are free to go but I would appreciate if you try to help your comrades instead!
+If you are done, you are free to go but I would appreciate if you try to help your classmates instead!

 ## Where to find the course material